mikeswhitney33/FaceDetectionBreakout/README.md

 ```

 ### Controls
-Press `p` to start the game.
+Press `space` to start the game.
 Use your face to control where the paddle goes.
 Press `q` to quit.